How to Collect and Prepare Samples

 If being delivered to the lab in person, fish may be transported in a clean standard shipping bag and box or in a clean container such as a bucket or hauling box.
 If fish are being shipped to the lab, they should be placed in a new or very clean shipping bag with oxygen but no other additives, then secured in a Styrofoam box with an outer cardboard shipping box.
-Fish should be shipped by overnight courier (FedEx, UPS) for morning delivery.
-FedEx Ground or UPS Ground deliveries will be received just prior to close—even if shipped within Florida--so will not be examined upon arrival!!
+Fish must be shipped by overnight courier (FedEx, UPS) for morning delivery (FedEx Priority Overnight or UPS Next Day Air).
+FedEx Ground, UPS Ground, and even standard overnight deliveries will be received just prior to close—even if shipped within Florida--so will not be examined upon arrival!!
 Use overnight shipping only (regardless of carrier assurances of earlier delivery with ground shipping)!
 Do not use US Postal Service for shipping fish.
 Fish should not be shipped on Fridays.

 All fish bags or other transport containers should be clearly marked with a contact name, facility name, best contact phone number, and fish species.
-A copy of the Client History Form should be submitted for each group of fish submitted.
+A copy of the Client History Form for Ornamentals or the Client History Form for Foodfish, Sportfish, Stock Enhancement should be submitted for each group of fish submitted.

 |Lab contacted prior to packaging fish (and confirmation received)|